hytech-racing/code-2022/Simulator/readme.md

 - `CAN_simulator::read(CAN_message_t &msg)` - gets CAN message sent by simulator
 - `CAN_simulator::write(const CAN_message_t& msg)` - creates CAN message to be read by simulator

-For cleanup purposes, Simulator::teardown calls an additional method `CAN_simulator::purge()`, which removes all messages still sitting in the simulator buffer and resets all CAN configuration flags
+For cleanup purposes, there is an additional method `CAN_simulator::teardown()`, which removes all messages still sitting in the simulator buffer and resets all CAN configuration flags

 ## Serial Buses
 As a helpful debugging utility, Serial and Serial2 both support a new function `setOutputPath(String filepath)`, which, if called before Serial.begin(), will redirect all Serial logging output to the specified filepath.
-Output path resets to `stdout` after each test case
+Output path resets to `stdout` after each test case.

+## General Architecture
+Excluding libraries which can be imported from the C++ STL, are two classifications of libraries: those which directly interface with specific registers and those which invoke software APIs.
+Libraries which interact with registers (i.e. those responsible for communication protocols) have been mocked.
+These include SPI, Wire (I2C), Serial, and CAN.
+Libraries which do not interact with registers (i.e. most third-party-libraries) are directly injected into the compilation environment.
+Since the APIs have been substituted for our custom software, the third-party libraries do not need to be modified.
+The peripherals with which these libraries interact have been emulated as state machines (see MockLTC, MockADC, etc etc).